 7. The NEF forwards the message to the AF in the Nnef_EventExposure_Notify (Event ID, Event Filter, Event Reporting information) message.

+NOTE: When there are multiple NSACFs for one S-NSSAI, the AF may aggregate the numbers of UEs registered or the numbers of PDU Sessions on this network slice provided by NSACFs in the Event Reporting information through NEF.

 <<< Second change >>>